 Areas: Much of unit 43B lies within the U.S. Army’s Yuma Proving Ground (YPG), and most of YPG is restricted area or completely closed to hunting.
 YPG has implemented a program to allow hunting in some parts of their range, and require that an additional permit be purchased from them.

-The area bordered by Highway 95 on the West, the Kofa Wildlife Refuge to the East, and the YPG restricted area to the South has produced some quality bucks over the years.
+The area bordered by Highway 95 on the West, the Kofa Wildlife Refuge to the East, and the YPG restricted area to the South has produced some quality bucks.
 The area is crossed by numerous large washes running west from the Kofa Mountains and contains some of the best forage available in the unit.
 The area is accessed from Highway 95 via numerous unmarked dirt roads and jeep trails, or from a powerline road off of the King Valley Road to the North.
 Four-wheel drive is recommended, and hunters need to be aware of unit boundaries and observe signs in the area.
 Some parts of this area require an YPG permit.
 Permits and advance must be obtained whether the hunter is crossing YPG land or hunting on YPG land.

-The area (at the northwest corner of the unit) bordered by Cibola Lake Road to the West and North, YPG to the East, and the Trigo Wilderness area to the South is a small area which has become a hot spot for mule deer hunting in the last few years.
+The area (at the northwest corner of the unit) bordered by Cibola Lake Road to the West and North, YPG to the East, and the Trigo Wilderness area to the South is a small area which has become a hot spot for mule deer hunting.
 This area also contains large desert washes.
 Successful hunters glass into the washes in the early morning and evenings from the high ridges between the washes.
 Access into the area via marked BLM trails stemming from Cibola Lake Road.
 Cibola Lake Road can be accessed from Highway 95 approximately 18 miles South of Quartzsite, from Ehrenberg, or from the Cibola Refuge.
 Four-wheel drive is recommended.
 Yuma Proving Grounds has expanded the open hunting areas on their lands in this area including portions of Gould’s and Crazy Woman washes which hold good populations of deer.

 The area around the Red Cloud Mine Road on the Imperial Wildlife Refuge can provide a variety of different types of mule deer hunting.
 Yuma Wash, Black Rock Wash, Red Cloud Wash, and Clip Wash all contain good deer habitat.
 Each wash contains a variety of terrains from broad, flat sections, to more narrow, canyon type terrain.
 All washes in this area meander down to the Colorado River and to the dense stands of vegetation and marshes associated with the river.
 To hunt this area one should locate deer sign in a specific area, and then spend time glassing into the washes and rolling hills.
 A YPG permit is required to hunt some parts of this area.
 Four wheel drive is recommended, and, as always, observe any regulatory signs.
 Hunters should be aware that this area has had incidents of illegal alien activity and should be observant of their surroundings.